Parallel Selected Inversion for Space-Time Gaussian Markov Random Fields: Background

 A different approach was taken by \citet{siden2018efficient} and their Rao-Blackwellized Monte Carlo (RBMC) estimator.
 In essence, authors improve the error of a sample variance estimator by conditioning on set of neighboring elements.
 The marginal variances can be computed by utilizing the law of total variance.
 The estimator is also unbiased and has similar convergence properties, but borrows information from the precision matrix itself.
-The basic version is given in Equation \eqref{eq:intro:4}, where $\vect{x}_{-i}^{(k)}$ denotes a sample of the latent field with its $i$-th element removed.
+The basic version is given in Equation \eqref{eq:intro:4}, where $\vect{x}_{-i}^{(k)}$ denotes a sample of the latent field with its $i$-th element / row removed.

 The authors also derive a blocked and interface versions of the algorithm.
-The main idea behind the interfaces is similar to the SPDE approach on compact domains, i.e. creating a buffer region that absorbs effects from the boundary.
+The main idea behind the interfaces is similar to creating a buffer region that absorbs effects from the conditioning set.
 At an increased computational cost, the estimators outperform Hutchinson's stochastic estimator in terms of accuracy.

 One of the assumptions that makes the results in \citet{siden2018efficient} computationally viable is a simplified strategy for sampling from the GMRF.
-The precision matrix in the paper can be represented in the form $\vect{Q}=\vect{L}_1\vect{L}_1^\tran+\vect{L}_2\vect{L}_2^\tran$.
-Then, as suggested by \citet{papandreou2010gaussian}, one can easily sample from the posterior by solving $\vect{Q}\vect{u}=\vect{L}_1\vect{z}_1+\vect{L}_2\vect{z}_2$ using the conjugate gradient method, where $\vect{z}_1$ and $\vect{z}_2$ are standard Gaussian samples.
+The precision matrix in the paper can be represented in the form $\vect{Q}=\vect{L}\vect{L}^\tran+\vect{R}\vect{R}^\tran$.
+Then, as suggested by \citet{papandreou2010gaussian}, one can easily sample from the posterior by solving $\vect{Q}\vect{u}=\vect{L}\vect{z}+\vect{R}\vect{w}$ using the conjugate gradient (or any Krylov) method, where $\vect{z}$ and $\vect{w}$ are standard Gaussian samples.
 However, this cannot always be done for matrices obtained from the FEM discretization of SPDE models.
 For instance, precision matrices for non-separable diffusion-based spatio-temporal models can be expressed as a sum of kronecker products \citep{lindgren2020diffusion}.
-However, some terms are positive semi-definite, and in such cases, the Cholesky algorithm breaks down due to a zero pivot.
+However, some terms are positive semi-definite, and in such cases, the Cholesky algorithm breaks due to a zero pivot.